mrparkers/terraform-provider-keycloak/docs/resources/attribute_importer_identity_provider_mapper.md

 - `claim_name` - (Optional) For OIDC based providers, this is the name of the claim to use.
 - `extra_config` - (Optional) Key/value attributes to add to the identity provider mapper model that is persisted to Keycloak.
 This can be used to extend the base model with new Keycloak features.
 - `extra_config.jsonField` - (Optional) Social profile JSON field path for social identity providers.
-- `extra_config.attributeName` - (Optional) User attribute name for social identity providers.
+- `extra_config.userAttribute` - (Optional) User attribute name for social identity providers.

 ## Import